 2022 Wave 2 | What’s New for Microsoft Dynamics 365 Business Central Users

 Microsoft’s 2022 Wave 2 version Business Central, arrived in early October, and the Microsoft community is excited about the new features and emphasis on the User Experience (UX).
-The overall theme for users is less clicks and optimizing Business Central design elements, with an overall emphasis on eliminating redundancy.
+The overall theme for users is fewer clicks and optimizing Business Central design elements, with an overall emphasis on eliminating redundancy.

 Two features receiving a lot of attention around UX and design are Switch Companies across Environments and the Modern Action Bar.